 Make the most out of your trip with this comprehensive Prague travel guide covering everything from the cost of travel, awesome budget hacks, the places to stay in Prague, and my very own crafted, jam-packed itinerary for three badass days.

-While it’s true that it is one of the most popular cities to visit in the region, backpacking Prague doesn’t have to come at a huge cost.
+While it’s true that it is one of the most popular cities to visit in the region, backpacking Czechia and Prague doesn’t have to come at a huge cost.

 You’ll find that your money goes a lot further here than it does in other European cities like Paris or Amsterdam.
 As far as bang for your buck goes, it’s really hard to beat Prague.